orangeturtle739/bluehunters/README.md

 *   The group approves this report for inclusion on the course website.
 *   The group approves the video for inclusion on the course youtube channel.
-*   The TI CC2541 meets FCC CFR47 the Part 15 requirements. [^tidatasheet]
+*   The TI CC2541 meets FCC CFR47 Part 15 requirements. [^tidatasheet]

 [^tidatasheet]: See the top of page 8 of <http://www.ti.com/lit/ds/symlink/cc2541.pdf> for compliance information.